 Look at messages stored on your POP3 mail server without downloading them.
 It's very useful for managing your mail remotely, for example leaving "that copy of that huge document" on the server until you get home, but still retrieving and reading the urgent memos while on a mobile connection.

-Change between languages on the fly without restarting The Bat!, with 18 languages included.
+Change between languages on the fly without restarting The Bat!, 18 languages are currently included.

 Access attached images faster with The Bat!'s built-in image viewer.
 Navigate between images, rotate, resize, zoom, and print images from within The Bat!